warpdesign/js-x86/README.md

 JSx86 in its current shape is barely functionnal, although lots of things have already been implemented:

+ - 80x86 16bit CPU
- - several x86 16bit opcodes, including string ops, mov, aritmetics,..
+ - lots of 16bit opcodes, including string ops, mov, aritmetics,...
+ - most opcodes correctly set the CPU flags
  - IOHandler that allows peripherals to register IO ports
  - basic interrupt handling
  - PIC & Timer controllers are very basic